taksug229/R-upper-confidence-bound-model/README.md

 # R-upper-confidence-bound-model
 This is a reinforcement learning model.
-I used the upper confidence bound to optimize ad CTR using R.
+I used the upper confidence bound (UCB) to optimize ad CTR using R.